Back to basics with testamentary capacity

 On January 21, 2017, men, women and children from across the globe took to the streets en masse.
 Thousands of demonstrators, armed with placards carrying messages of defiance and female empowerment, took part in Women’s Marches happening everywhere from Alaska to Osaka.
 Organisers of the Women’s Marches called for people to join them ‘as part of an international day of action in solidarity’ aimed at promoting women’s and human rights.
 It also happened to be Donald Trump’s first day as President of the United States.

 Some have characterised the march as an ‘anti-Trump protest’, but to me, this doesn’t accurately reflect the array of reasons that compelled so many people to join the rallies.
-In Trafalgar Square 100,000 participants waved homemade signs carrying messages on race equality, gender equality, LGBT rights, climate change, abortion rights, immigration and refugee causes - the list goes on.
+In Trafalgar Square 100,000 participants waved homemade signs carrying messages on race equality, gender equality, LGBTQ rights, climate change, abortion rights, immigration and refugee causes - the list goes on.
 A spectrum of political views, opinions and causes was represented, with the crowd as diverse and interesting as the array of strong sentiments and witty puns emblazoned on the placards.

 Some have asked what exactly people were marching for.
 Many question what the point was now the election is over and we are slowly realizing that the Trump presidency is a reality we will have to live with for at least the next four years.
 Admittedly there was no defined aim of the demonstration and while most of the sentiments were rooted in an anti-Trump message, the broad cause of ‘women’s rights’ is one of the main reasons it gained such momentum.
-Many of the demonstrators have completely different attitudes and perspectives on how to define this important issue, but they all found common ground in being offended by the US President’s comments and behavior.
+Many of the demonstrators have completely different attitudes and perspectives on how to define this important issue, but they all found common ground in being offended by the US President’s comments and behaviour.

 I certainly wasn’t under the impression standing in the cold on a Saturday morning, waving a placard and chanting along to “who runs the world?
 GIRLS” was going to make Donald Trump suddenly realise the error of his ways.
 Women were not marching to overthrow the President, nor were they protesting against any particular piece of legislation – nothing had actually been passed yet.
 Moreover, it is clear from the measures Trump has subsequently enacted, that he clearly hasn’t taken much notice of the views expressed by the marchers.